Hours of Operation:

 Please note that locations and schedules are subject to change due to unexpected circumstances and snow days.

-General K-8 Program Registration closes Friday May 5th.
+General K-8 Program Registration closed on Friday May 5th.
+We are no longer accepting K-8 general education summer school registrations.

 ****Summer School Registration Forms for Invited Students for all K-8 programs along with ESY K-8 and New Arrivals are available in PowerSchool Parent Portal.
 You MUST log into your PowerSchool account to access the form as it will not work in the app.****